Facebook is quietly pressuring its independent fact-checkers to change their rulings

 Facebook did not comment on its involvement in the label, except to say that it had “talked with” the IFCN.
 Since Zuckerberg’s visit to D.C., the original video alone has racked up an estimated three million views.

 The removed labels are among more than half a dozen instances in which Facebook managers have interfered with fact-checks in ways that appear at odds with the program’s spirit of independence and nonpartisanship.
-At times, its employees have used a broad exemption for opinion content and previously undisclosed powers to make editorial decisions in ways that appeared to favor certain publishers.
+At times, its employees have used a broad exemption for opinion content and previously undisclosed powers to make editorial decisions in ways that favored certain publishers.
 Content that has been deemed false by its fact-checkers has not always been labeled false on Facebook.
 In some cases, Facebook has reevaluated fact-check labels or penalties after fact-checkers had acted, often in the wake of political, financial, and PR pressures.

 In one previously unreported label change, for example, Facebook pressured fact-checkers to downgrade a label on a video shared by influential conservative publisher PragerU from “false” to “partly false.”